Farm Commodity Programs: An Overview

 • Determine the payment acres—or 85% of base acres—for the commodity in accordance with 7 U.S.C. § 9014.

-• Multiply the values obtained under 1., 2., and 3.—the payment rate, payment yield, and payment acres.
+• Multiply the values obtained under 1., 2., and 3. —the payment rate, payment yield, and payment acres.
 The product is the PLC payment for the given commodity.

 While determining a PLC payment seems daunting, the Farm Service Agency (FSA) assists producers in navigating the program through standard forms and optional online services.
+The Cooperative Extension Service and agriculture departments at many universities also provide analytical tools to aid producers in decision-making.

 Agricultural Risk Coverage – County Option (ARC-CO)

 Under the ARC-County (ARC-CO) option, payments are made when the actual revenue for a commodity across a county falls below the revenue benchmark for the county.
 In contrast to PLC payments, the ARC-CO program uses county yields and prices in calculating producers’ payments, and thus, farm-specific and commodity-specific figures are not required.
 In simple terms, the revenue benchmark is a value that producers expect to earn—generally on a per acre basis—based upon prices and yields in their county over the last several years.
-ARC-CO payments are triggered when the revenue actually generated falls below the benchmark revenue for a county.
+ARC-CO payments are triggered when the actual revenue generated falls below the benchmark revenue for a county.

 The county benchmark revenue is calculated by multiplying the county benchmark price—an average of the MYA price for one unit of the commodity over the last 5 years, excluding the highest and lowest years—by the county benchmark yield.
 Like the benchmark price, the benchmark yield is an average of county yields over the last 5 years, excluding years with highest and lowest yields.
 The maximum ARC-CO payment producers can receive is 10% of the benchmark revenue.
 To determine whether the payment will be 10% of benchmark revenue, or a lower value, the “payment rate” must be determined.